 35.3.10.6 Operation for MLD listen Interval

 During multi-link (re)setup, the value carried in Listen Interval field in the (Re)Association Request frame sent by a non-AP STA affiliated with a non-AP MLD to an AP affliatated with an AP MLD is requested at the MLD level.
-The AP affliated AP MLD may reject the multi-link setup because the listen interval requested by the non-AP MLD is too large.
+The value of Listen Interval field shall be in units of the maximum value of beacon intervals corresponding to the links that the non-AP MLD intends to setup in the (Re)Association Request frame (see 9.4.1.6 (Listen Interval field) (#CID 5693, 5921 and 5263).
+The AP affliated with (#CID 6374, 6886) AP MLD may reject the multi-link (re)setup (#CID 6768) because the listen interval requested by the non-AP MLD is too large.
 After successful multi-link (re)setup, the AP MLD shall use the listen interval in determining the lifetime of frames that it buffers for the non-AP MLD.

 The AP MLD may delete buffered BUs for the implementation dependent reasons (subject to 11.2.3.10 (AP and AP MLD aging function)), including the use of an aging function and availability of buffers where the aging function is based on the listen interval indicated by the non-AP MLD in its (Re)Association Request frame or the WNM sleep interval specified by the non-AP MLD in the WNM Sleep Mode Request frame.

-If all STAs operating on enabled links and affiliated with the non-AP MLD that is associated with the multi-link (re)setup are in power save mode, at least one of these STAs shall wake up to receive at least one Beacon frame scheduled for transmission within the interval of duration equal to the listen interval indicated by the non-AP MLD in its (Re)Association Request frame, starting from the last TBTT for which another STA or the same STA affiliated with the MLD was awake.
+If all STAs operating on enabled links and affiliated with the non-AP MLD (#CID 8198, 8240) are in power save mode, at least one of these STAs shall wake up to receive at least one Beacon frame scheduled for transmission within the interval of duration equal to the listen interval indicated by the non-AP MLD in its (Re)Association Request frame, starting from the last TBTT for which another STA or the same STA affiliated with the non-AP MLD (#CID 8241) was awake.

 An example of operation for MLD listen interval is shown in Figure 35-9 (Example of operation for MLD listen interval)